|Contents of this page

 Note: When we enter the values for attenuation (= 0 dB) and an impedance of 50Ω for the signal entering into a Pi-pad calculator as found available on the internet, than we will find values of infinity (i.e. open circuit) for R1 and R3 and a value of 0.00 for R2 (i.e. zero resistance or: bridge with a wire or small blob of solder).

-Suppose we would like to calculate the values for L and C in the LPB in the schematic, than we can make use of reference 12.
+Suppose now that we would like to calculate the values for L and C in the LPB in the schematic, than we can make use of reference 12.
 Prior to that it would make sense to measure the inductance of both microstrip etching transmission lines on the bare pcb board to give us an indication for which cut-off frequency we are looking.
 Should we measure no inductance or resistance than we must assume that air coil inductors will have to be applied, of which we probably erroneously have received one with a value of 96 nH in the supplied bag of components instead of the required L1 conductor.

 Rather mysterious components are the two pieces of semi-rigid RF coax (0.085" diam.), which are each to be placed into a binocular ("pig nose") ferrite core.
 Most probably the function of the components are meant as wide band transmission line transformers for transforming up the input impedance of 50Ω to a higher value of a factor 4.
 This might have to do with the fact that the input impedance of the power fet appears to be rather low for HF frequencies.